Introduction: Planning Lessons

 Figure: Trekking Journey

-The cap above information in the right column indicates: The student is in charge.
+The cap above information in the right column indicates that information follows about working independently.

 2. Freedom – Autonomy – Reponsibility

-Ultimately, each pupil must stand on their own.
-You prepare them for this by inspiring them and gradually giving them more responsibility.
+Ultimately, every pupil must stand on their own feet.
+You prepare pupils for that future by transferring knowledge in an inspiring way and by gradually giving them more responsibility.

-The freedom to make decisions contributes to pupils’ development into adults.
-Creating something themselves fosters pride.
+The freedom to make decisions and act upon them contributes to a pupil’s development into adulthood.
+Creating something yourself, designing something, or shaping a project creates pride.

-Therefore, within a structure you provide, offer pupils the freedom to:
+Therefore, within a structure determined by you, give pupils the freedom to:

 3. How the brain works